 Overview of Microsoft 365 Advanced eDiscovery

 The Advanced eDiscovery solution in Microsoft 365 builds on the existing Microsoft eDiscovery and analytics capabilities.
-Advanced eDiscovery provides an end-to-end workflow to preserve, collect, analyze, review, analyze, and export content that's responsive to your organization's internal and external investigations.
+Advanced eDiscovery provides an end-to-end workflow to preserve, collect, analyze, review, and export content that's responsive to your organization's internal and external investigations.
 It also lets legal teams manage the entire legal hold notification workflow to communicate with custodians involved in a case.

 Advanced eDiscovery capabilities

 Advanced eDiscovery can help your organization respond to legal matters or internal investigations by discovering data where it lives.
 You can seamlessly manage eDiscovery workflows by identifying persons of interest and their data sources, seamlessly apply holds to preserve data, and then manage the legal hold communication process.
 By collecting data from the source, you can search the live Microsoft 365 platform to quickly find what you need.
 Intelligent, machine learning capabilities such as deep indexing, email threading, and near duplicate detection also help you reduce large volumes of data to a relevant data set.

 The following sections describe how these Advanced eDiscovery capabilities can help your organization.